Tejas Club: Membership

+Activities

 Tejas members have always been a highly involved and diverse group of men at the University of Texas.
 Multiple members of the Tejas Club have served as student body presidents and vice presidents, head cheerleaders, Texas Cowboys, Silver Spurs, Texas Blazers, members of another secret organization, the Friar Society, leadership within the Longhorn Band, chairmen of the University Union board of directors, and many other important roles on campus.

-The Tejas Club celebrated its 90th anniversary on September 5 and 6 of 2015.
-It will be celebrating its 100th anniversary in 2025.

 Since the early 1930s, the Tejas Club has hosted a weekly speaker series called Tejas Coffees.
 As is tradition, Tejas Coffees serve as an opportunity for students to interact with influential members of their community in an inviting setting, every Thursday evening.
-Recent speakers have included UT professor and actor Matthew McConaughey, Texas Longhorns athletics coaches Mack Brown, Rick Barnes, Shaka Smart, Tom Herman, and Augie Garrido; Founder of Alamo Drafthouse Cinema, Tim League; Former World No. 1 tennis player, Andy Roddick; UT professors Robert Metcalfe, H.W.
-Brands, and Larry Speck; current UT president Gregory L. Fenves and former UT presidents William C. Powers and Larry Faulkner; former University of Texas System chancellor Mark Yudof; former Secretary of the Air Force Hans Mark; former National Security Agency director Bobby Ray Inman; Celebrity Chef, Tyson Cole; Whole Foods CEO, John Mackey; Cyclist Lance Armstrong, and Texas politicians Beto O'Rourke, Wendy Davis, James Talarico, Christi Craddick, Kel Seliger, and Carole Keeton Strayhorn among others.
+Recent speakers have included UT professor and actor Matthew McConaughey, Texas Longhorns athletics coaches Mack Brown, Rick Barnes, Shaka Smart, Tom Herman, and Augie Garrido; Former World No. 1 tennis player, Andy Roddick; UT professors Robert Metcalfe, H.W.
+Brands, and Larry Speck; and former UT presidents William C. Powers and Larry Faulkner; former University of Texas System chancellor Mark Yudof; former Secretary of the Air Force Hans Mark; former National Security Agency director Bobby Ray Inman; NASA Astronaut, Michael A. Baker; Celebrity Chef, Tyson Cole; Cyclist Lance Armstrong, and Texas politicians Beto O'Rourke, Wendy Davis, James Talarico, Christi Craddick, Kel Seliger, and Carole Keeton Strayhorn among others.

-Alumni
+Notable alumni

 Many notable alumni of the University of Texas are Tejas Braves.
 The Tejas Foundation was created in 1953 to establish communication between former and current members of the club.
 To this day, the alumni of Tejas continue to be involved with helping the club provide housing, encourage scholarship, and organize various events.

 Alumni of the Tejas Club include: